 Ticket Monster Perks

 Owned and operated by “Inside Track Tickets Inc.” Ticket Monster Perks is a thirty employee company operated out of Virginia Beach and is a spin off from Ticket Monster, a successful East Coast ticket broker.
 The free employee employee discount program service is similar to “Tickets At Work” in that it stacks the entertainment high and sells it cheap, just not that cheap.
-Many savings are temporary as they often employ the same strategies as TAW by clawing back profits by tacking on shipping and handling fees, even for things that do not need shipping and handling.
+Many savings are temporary as they often employ the same strategies as TAW by clawing back profits by tacking on hidden charges for shipping and handling fees, even for things that do not need shipping and handling.
 Their site often lacks compelling bargains, but its extensive product line will keep employees shopping for hours.
 Its strength lies in live concerts, but it can also be useful for ski passes and movie theater discounts.

 Abenity, based in Franklin, Tennessee, only has 25 employees, but boasts over 302,000 discount offers in their employee perk program.
 Abenity didn’t get the memo that less-is-more.
 They cover everything from movie theater discounts with relationships with Regal cinemas to new car sales from Nissan.
 They also allow employers to put up their own offers for local services like dry cleaners and gyms etc. The Abenity service is a paid employee discount program service, which operates across the United States with a number of employers using them eg: IBM and Microsoft.
 The service runs from $250 per month for the basic service to the full enterprise service at $1500 per month, which includes a branded iPhone app, up to 150 Local Vendors and an API employee offer feed that can be used on the Corporation’s official benefits intranet page.
 Hackensack Meridian Health and Nationwide Insurance are also two of Abenity’s biggest clients and have been with them for many years.